ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/how-to-2.md

 ## Example implementations of most common memory safety bugs

-A simple Android is available to accompany this Learning Path.
-You can use it from Android Studio with your Pixel 8 in debug mode.
+A simple Android app is available to accompany this Learning Path.
+You can use it from Android Studio with your Pixel 8 smartphone in debug mode.

 The project is [available on GitHub](https://github.com/rlopez3d/mte_test_app)